New Delhi–Mumbai main line

-The Delhi–Mumbai line is a major railway line in India.
+The New Delhi–Mumbai line is a major railway line in India.
 Linking the national capital of New Delhi with financial capital Mumbai, this railway line covers a distance of 1386 km across the Indian states of Delhi, Haryana, Uttar Pradesh, Madhya Pradesh, Rajasthan, Gujarat and Maharashtra.
 Mumbai Tejas-Rajdhani Express which is the fastest Tejas-Rajdhani Express and the fastest train on this route, travels on this line and covers the distance between Delhi and Mumbai in 15 hours and 32 minutes at a top speed of 130 km/h which will be increased to 160km/h soon and a top average speed of 89 km/h.